julkwel/sekoliko/README.md

 `- yarn install`

-Step 6. configure `.env` to your own database
+Step 6.
+Create new database then, create new file `.env.local`, add `.env` content to this and configure DATABASE_URL in `.env.local` to follow your own database configuration like :

+`- DATABASE_URL="mysql://db_user:db_password@127.0.0.1:3306/db_name?serverVersion=5.7"`

 Step 7.
 Update database schema